Buying SEO can be a minefield.

 This is made harder still if you are looking in a specific location, like Birmingham.
 This further narrows down your options and makes the odds of finding a company that can help you get real results all the more difficult.

-We will also take a look at whether you actually need a company that is physically local to Birmingham or your location or whether you can open this up geographically to get better results.
+We will also take a look at whether you actually need a company that is physically local to you or your location or whether you can open this up geographically to get better results.

 Time to Read